-Magnesium alloy has many applications in military equipment, such as tank seat frame, vehicle length mirror, gun length mirror, gearbox body, engine filter seat; components of spacecraft and aircraft, such as fighters, bombers, helicopters, transport aircraft, airborne radar, ground-to-air missiles, carrier rockets, satellites, etc. The characteristics of magnesium alloy such as lightweight, good specific strength and rigidity, good vibration damping performance, strong electromagnetic interference and shielding ability can meet the requirements of military industrial products for weight reduction, noise absorption, shock absorption and radiation prevention.
-Magnesium alloys play a very important role in aerospace and defense construction, which are key structural materials for aircraft, satellites, missiles, fighter aircraft and combat vehicles.
+Magnesium alloy has many applications in military equipment, such as tank seat frame, vehicle length mirror, gun length mirror, gearbox body, and engine filter seat; components of spacecraft and aircraft, such as fighters, bombers, helicopters, transport aircraft, airborne radar, ground-to-air missiles, carrier rockets, satellites, etc. The characteristics of magnesium alloy such as lightweight, good specific strength and rigidity, good vibration damping performance, strong electromagnetic interference, and shielding ability can meet the requirements of military industrial products for weight reduction, noise absorption, shock absorption, and radiation prevention.
+Magnesium alloys play a very important role in aerospace and defense construction, which are key structural materials for aircraft, satellites, missiles, fighter aircraft, and combat vehicles.

 Aluminum alloy has been one of the most widely used metal structural materials in the military industry.
-Aluminum alloy material has the characteristics of low density, high strength, and good processing performance, and it can be made into various sections of profiles, pipes, high-gluten plate, etc. to give full play to the potential of the materials and improve the stiffness and strength of components.
-Therefore, aluminum alloy is the preferred lightweight structural material for weapon lightweight.
+Aluminum alloy material has the characteristics of low density, high strength, and good processing performance, and it can be made into various sections of profiles, pipes, high-gluten plates, etc. to give full play to the potential of the materials and improve the stiffness and strength of components.
+Therefore, aluminum alloy is the preferred lightweight structural material for weapons lightweight.

 Please visit http://www.samaterials.com for more information.

 Copyright © 1994-2023 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.